Vilanova sticks up for Sanchez

 For all of Barca's collective failings, it was Sanchez who was made the scapegoat by many.

 But Vilanova insisted he must protect the 24-year-old from public criticism.

-"He is one of us and if we don't help him he will go into his shell and it will be even harder for him," he said.
+"He is one of us and if we don't help him he will go into his shell and it will be even harder for him."

-Barca head into Saturday's Primera Division trip to Real Sociedad 11 points clear at the summit at the midway point in the La Liga season, with closest challenger Atletico Madrid in action at home to Levante this weekend.
+Barca head into Saturday's game 11 points clear at the summit at the midway point in the La Liga season, with nearest challengers Atletico Madrid in action at home to Levante this weekend.

 Atletico boss Diego Simeone had some sobering words for fans of the club this week when he said he could not promise Radamel Falcao will remain with Los Colchoneros next season.

 The in-form striker has been linked with a host of Europe's top clubs, and Simeone said supporters should just enjoy watching the Colombian while he is still at the club.

 "We need to be realistic and I don't like to lie to the fans," he told Marca.
 "I don't know what can happen with Falcao and we need to enjoy him now he is with us.
 If he stays then it's much better, but I don't look so far ahead."